Where to Eat in Chinatown NY: 10 best restaurants

 Buddha Bodai Kosher Vegetarian| ©Kelly Bone

-If you are vegetarian and you are doing a tour of Chinatown, I recommend you to go to Buddha Bodai at lunchtime, as you will find an extensive menu full of delicious dishes with all the essence of traditional Chinese cuisine.
-Even if you do not follow this diet you will also love it because their food is very tasty.
+If you’re vegetarian and touring Chinatown, I recommend stopping by Buddha Bodai for lunch, as you’ll find an extensive menu full of delicious dishes that capture the essence of traditional Chinese cuisine.
+Even if you don’t follow a vegetarian diet, you’ll love it because the food is incredibly flavorful.

 Most dishes cost less than $15, so you can eat in the heart of the neighborhood without spending too much money.
-I recommend you try the spring rolls, dumplings, dim sum or the different noodle recipes.
-Oh, and the vegetarian versions of chicken, lamb or duck are very good.
+I recommend trying the spring rolls, dumplings, dim sum, or the various noodle dishes.
+Oh!
+And the vegetarian versions of chicken, lamb, or duck are really well done.

-Buddha Bodai is a very popular place and it is common to find people queuing on the street to get in.
-Fortunately, the service is efficient and they are quick to give you a table.
-You will find it at 5 Mott Street, near Columbus Park.
+Buddha Bodai is a very popular spot, and you’ll often find people lining up on the street to get in.
+Fortunately, the service is efficient, and they’ll seat you right away.
+You’ll find it at 5 Mott Street, near Columbus Park.

 • Ideal for: Friends and family.